jfaure/Irie-lang/docs/languageDocumentation.md

-Note. this requires expansion (last update: August 2021)
+Note. this requires expansion (last updated: August 2021)
 # Top level
 An Irie file is a dependent record (A list of bindings).
 It's "module signature" is the type of this record.
 Records contain assignments and mixfix definitions